jobial-io/sclap/README.md

 ### Overriding the app name

 The name of the app printed in the usage help is derived from the main class name by default.
-It can be overridden either by specifying using the
+It can be overridden by using either the syntax

 ```scala